Maximizing functionals of the maximum in the Skorokhod embedding problem and an application to variance swaps: A variance swap on squared returns

-and the question of bounding the fair value of $V_T$ is transformed into a question of maximising or minimising {\cred expressions of the form $\E[F(B_\tau,S_\tau)]$} over embeddings of $\mu$.
-We return to the calculation of the variance swap bound in Section \ref{ssec:vswap}.
+and the question of bounding the fair value of $V_T$ is transformed into a question of maximizing or minimizing expressions of the form $\E[F(B_\tau,S_\tau)]$ over embeddings of $\mu$.
+We return to the calculation of the variance swap bound in Section \ref {ssecvswap}.